BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `bytes mac_signature`

 Optional.
 When integrity protection of non-payload fields is performed, this is the message authentication code or signature used to ensure the integrity of the non-payload fields of the USP Record.
-If not explicitly set the default value is an empty byte string.
+If not explicitly set, the default value is an empty byte string.

 `bytes sender_cert`

 Optional.
 The certificate of the sending USP Endpoint used to provide the signature in the `mac_signature` field, when integrity protection is used and the payload security mechanism doesn’t provide the mechanism to generate the `mac_signature`.
-If not explicitly set the default value is an empty byte string.
+If not explicitly set, the default value is an empty byte string.

 `bytes payload`

 Optional.
 Repeating list of one or more datagrams.
-If not explicitly set the default value is an empty list.
+If not explicitly set, the default value is an empty list.

 **R-E2E.1** – When exchanging USP Records between USP Endpoints, a USP Record MUST contain either a `payload`, a `retransmit_id`, or both elements.